Energy-based Surprise Minimization for Multi-Agent Value Factorization: Discussion

 In this paper, we introduced the Energy-based MIXer (EMIX), a multi-agent value factorization algorithm based on QMIX which minimizes surprise utilizing the energy across agents.
+Our method proposes a novel energy-based surprise minimization objective consisting of an energy operator in conjunction with the surprise value function.
 The EMIX objective satisfies theoretical guarantees of total energy and surprise minimization with experimental results validating these claims.
-Additionally, EMIX presents a novel technique for addressing overestimation bias across agents in MARL based on multiple target value approximators.
-EMIX demonstrates state-of-the-art performance and sample-efficiency on 9 out of total 12 StarCraft II micromanagement scenarios.
-Our ablations carried out on the proposed energy-based scheme, multiple target approximators and temperature parameter highlight the suitability and significance of each of the proposed contributions.
-While EMIX serves as the first practical example (to our knowledge) of energy-based models in cooperative MARL, we aim to extend the energy framework to opponent-aware and hierarchical MARL.
-We leave this as our future work.
+Additionally, EMIX extends Maxmin Q-learning for addressing overestimation bias across agents in MARL.
+On a total 9 out of 12 challenging StarCraft II micromanagement scenarios, EMIX demonstrates improved consistent and stable performance for multi-agent surprise minimization.
+Ablations carried out on the proposed energy-based scheme, multiple target approximators and temperature parameter highlight the suitability of EMIX components.